Year-End Review, 2000 Edition

 I mentioned transitions.
 My year 2000 included transitions in various forms — some joyous, some utterly unwelcome — that affected me, my close friends and my family: relocations, job changes, weddings, separations, diagnoses, surgeries, divorces, births … and deaths.

 Within a week in mid-October, our general semantics community lost D. David Bourland, Jr., President of the International Society, and Marjorie Zelner, Executive Director of the Institute.
 I considered David, the ‘inventor’ of E-Prime (English without the to be verb forms) and student of Korzybski’s, to constitute a friendly and caring mentor.
-I felt a close friendship with Marjorie, her husband Larry and their son Jonathan, having stayed with them on more than a few trips to New Jersey for Institute board meetings and seminars.
+I felt a close friendship with Marjorie and her family, having stayed with them on more than a few trips to New Jersey for Institute board meetings and seminars.
 I find that since her death, “the Institute” doesn’t quite mean what it did to me before, and I wonder what it will mean to me in the future.

 In her career counseling practice, Helen Harkness refers to the frustration and demoralization of ‘career-bottoming-out’ as enduring the “dark night of the soul”.
 She says that most people will not take the career action they want, or need, to take because of fear.
 Often, as one finds oneself deep into the “dark night of the soul”, that person will find that the pain of his/her current situation becomes greater than his/her fear of action.
 Only then, when the pain is greater than the fear, will many people make the changes they must make to go forward.